titojff/Z80-Frequency-counter-ZX-spectrum/README.md

 The frequency counter operates using a precisely timed measurement window:

-- **Timing Control**: HL register pair acts as a decrement counter to maintain exactly one second
+- **Timing Control**: HL register pair acts as a loop counter, decremented in a precisely timed loop that runs for exactly one second total
-- **Pulse Counting**: BC register pair accumulates the number of rising edges detected
+- **Pulse Counting**: BC register pair accumulates the number of rising edges detected during the measurement window
-- **EAR Port Monitoring**: Continuously samples the EAR port for signal transitions
+- **EAR Port Monitoring**: Continuously samples the EAR port for signal transitions within the timing loop
 - **Edge Detection**: Specifically counts rising edges for accuracy

+**1Hz Resolution**: The resolution comes from the 1-second measurement window - the smallest frequency difference detectable is 1Hz since we measure for exactly 1 second.

 ### Code Architecture